JonathanBedrava/azure-spend-iot-display/README.md

 ## Prerequisites
 - A Raspberry Pi.
 You can probably get away with one as old as v2.
 - A computer with .NET Core sdk installed.
 You'll be compiling .NET Core code and publishing it to your pretty little Raspberry Pi.
+- 2x 7-segment displays w/ HT16K33 driver backpack.
+You can get these from Adafruit and various other retailers.
+- Jumpers or wires and a breadboard and so on.

 ## Pi Setup
 - Burn a fresh Raspberry Pi with a fresh Raspbian or similar installed.
 As always, change the default username and password.
 For reals.